fynnwilliam/fynnwilliam.github.io/README.md

 std::println("main value: {}", ipv4);
 ```

-We could have stored the ip address in a `char array` which would require _16 bytes_.
+We could have stored the IP address in a `char array` which would require _16 bytes_.
 So,
-using this approach helps us to compress the data as it requires only _4 bytes_ - a 4x
+using this approach helps us to compress the data as it requires only _4 bytes_ - a 75%
 reduction in allocated memory.
 In the packing process, we ended up encrypting the data.
 Printing out the variable, `ipv4` from the snippet above, displays `16,820,416` but with the correct cipher,
 we are able to reveal what is underneath.
 Lastly, every time we touched the variable, we were